3ybactuk/vknuker/README.md

 # vknuker
-Deletes all VK messages by query
+Deletes all VK messages by query.

+*Still being tested so use carefully.*

 ## Requierments